letmeinplzzzzz/pytorch-ppliteSeg/README.md

 # pytorch-ppliteSeg

 ## data

+Here is the structure of the "data" directory.
+The images in the "images" folder are in RGB format, while the labels in the "labels" folder are in grayscale format.

 ```
 data
 ├── train.txt
 ├── val.txt
 ├── images
 └── labels
 ```
 ## train
 use train.sh to train this model,the traine model will be saved